Aleuts: Japanese occupation

+Internment

+Fearing a Japanese attack on other Aleutian Islands and mainland Alaska, the U.S. government evacuated 800 more Aleuts from the western chain and the Pribilofs, placing them in internment camps in southeast Alaska, where many died of measles, influenza and other infectious diseases which spread quickly in the overcrowded dormitories.
+In total, about 75 died in American internment and 22 died while prisoners of the Japanese.
+The Aleut Restitution Act of 1988 was an attempt by Congress to compensate the survivors.
+On June 17, 2017, the U.S. government formally apologized for the internment of the Unangan people and their treatment in the camps.

 Population's decline

 Before their way of life was changed by major influences from the outside world, approximately 25,000 Aleuts were located on the archipelago.
 Foreign diseases, harsh treatment and disruption of aboriginal society soon reduced the population to less than one-tenth this number.
+According to the 1885 book The Island World of the Pacific Ocean, the Aleutian Islands had a population of roughly 3,000 during that time.
 The 1910 Census count showed 1,491 Aleuts.
 In the 2000 Census, 11,941 people identified as being Aleut; nearly 17,000 said Aleuts were among their ancestors.
+This rose to 13,805 people in the 2020 Census.

 Culture

 Housing

-Aleuts constructed partially underground houses called barabara.
+Aleuts historically constructed partially underground houses called barabara.
 According to Lillie McGarvey, a 20th-century Aleut leader, barabaras keep "occupants dry from the frequent rains, warm at all times, and snugly sheltered from the high winds common to the area".
 Aleuts traditionally built houses by digging an oblong square pit in the ground, usually 50 by 20 ft or smaller.
 The pit was then covered by a roof framed with driftwood, thatched with grass, and then covered with earth for insulation.
 Inside trenches were dug along the sides, with mats placed on top to keep them clean.
 The bedrooms were at the back of the lodge, opposite the entrance.
 Several families would stay in one house, with their own designated areas.
 Rather than fireplaces or bonfires in the middle, lanterns were hung in the house.

 Subsistence

-Aleuts survived by hunting and gathering.
-They fished for salmon, crabs, shellfish, and cod, as well as hunting sea mammals such as seal, walrus, and whales.
-They processed fish and sea mammals in a variety of ways: dried, smoked, or roasted.
+Traditional Aleuts survive by hunting and gathering.
+They fish for salmon, crabs, shellfish, and cod, as well as hunt sea mammals such as seal, walrus, and whales.
+They can process fish and sea mammals in a variety of ways: dried, smoked, or roasted.
 Caribou, muskoxen, deer, moose, whale, and other types of game were eaten roasted or preserved for later use.
-They dried berries.
-They were also processed as alutiqqutigaq, a mixture of berries, fat, and fish.
+They dried berries; often processed as alutiqqutigaq, a mixture of berries, fat, and fish.
 The boiled skin and blubber of a whale is a delicacy, as is that of walrus.

 Today, many Aleut continue to eat customary and locally sourced foods but also buy processed foods from abroad, which is expensive in Alaska.